-- a) the preparation of the Annual Financial Statements and the judgements used in them, and - b) establishing and maintaining internal control systems to provide reasonable assurance as to the integrity and reliability of financial and performance reporting.
+- a) the preparation of the Annual Financial Statements and the judgements used in them, and - b) establishing and maintaining internal control systems to provide reasonable assurance as to the integrity and reliability of financial reporting.

-In the opinion of the Council and management of the Waikato District Council, the Annual Financial Statements and Statements of Service Provision for the year ended 30 June 2023 fairly reflect the financial position, operations and service performance of the Council.
+In the opinion of the Council and management of the Waikato District Council, the Annual Financial Statements and Statements of Service Provision for the year ended 30 June 2023 fairly reflect the financial position and operations of the Council.